FAFSA Grants & Other Types of Financial Aid

 FAFSA Grant Repayment

-While grants generally do not require repayment, there are a few circumstances in which the grant may need to be repaid.
-Briefly, here are some reasons you may have to repay a FAFSA grant:
+While grants generally do not require repayment, there are a few circumstances in which a grant may need to be repaid.
+Here are some reasons why you might have to repay some or all of a FAFSA grant:

 • You left or withdrew early from the program for which you received grants.